Zhao-Tian-yi/RSDet/README.md

     └── resnet50_cityscape.pth
 ```

-For paired loading, the annotation file should store both visible and infrared image paths in the format expected by `MultispectralDataset` and `LoadPairedImageFromFile`.

 ## Paths To Modify

 If your local directory layout is different, update the following paths before training: